About DAYBUE®

 Diarrhea:

-Diarrhea is a common side effect of DAYBUE that can sometimes be severe.
-Diarrhea may cause your child to lose too much water from their body (dehydration).
-Before starting treatment with DAYBUE, stop taking laxatives.
-Tell your doctor if your child has diarrhea while taking DAYBUE.
-Your doctor may ask you to increase the amount your child drinks or give antidiarrheal medicine as needed.
+Diarrhea is a common side effect of DAYBUE or DAYBUE STIX that can sometimes be severe.
+Diarrhea may cause your loved one to lose too much water from their body (dehydration).
+Before starting treatment with DAYBUE or DAYBUE STIX, stop taking laxatives.
+Tell your doctor if your loved one has diarrhea while taking DAYBUE or DAYBUE STIX.
+Your doctor may ask you to increase the amount your loved one drinks or give antidiarrheal medicine as needed.

 upset stomach icon